LeonLow97-Sandbox/react-bootcamp/08-useEffects-useReducer-Context-API/README.md

   - props: `isLoggedin` and `logoutHandler`
 - However, we are not using the props in `MainHeader.js`. (not ideal because we are only using it to pass down props)
 - Can create a "Component-wide" state storage to pass data easily.
+- For state management across the entire application.
+- React Context is not optimized for high frequency changes (means keep changing).

 ### Using Context Provider and Context Consumer